Creating a web site

 Notice in the above line that the directory is first specified and then the file.

-Next, if you wanted to access the image file mypic.gif that is back one directory, you would want to use the below example.
+Next, if you wanted to access the image file mypic.gif that is back one directory, you would want to use the example below.

 In this example, notice the two dots (..) these tell the browser that you want to go back one directory.
-If you wanted to go back one directory and then into another directory you would first do ../ and then the directory as shown in the below example.
+If you wanted to go back one directory and then into another directory you would first do ../ and then the directory as shown in the example below.

 This rule can be applied to as many directories back as possible.
-For example, if you wanted to go back three directories and then go into the images directory, then you would use the below example.
+For example, if you wanted to go back three directories and then go into the images directory, then you would use the example below.

 A common mistake with PC (Windows) users is that the HTML editor may specify the file to be located in the computer hard drive such as c:\mywebpage\image\mypic.gif.
 This will work work fine on the computer hard drive (locally); however, when posted on the Internet, no one but the person with the file locally will be able to display the file.